-0 comment Sunday, October 19, 2014 |
+0 comment Sunday, October 19, 2014 | admin

 Child is off with his dad today and the house is very, very quiet.
 It's always a bit of an adjustment but I managed to get some painting done (acrylic paint is a challenge for me, but I'm starting to get a hang of the medium), watered the garden, moved the cherry tree to try and get it some more light - I think being in the lee of all the scrub on the upper levels is one of the reasons the buds aren't open yet! - and also checking out the local wildcrafting efforts.